pbastide/integrated_phylogenetic_models/simulations_speed_estimation/README.md

 ## Spatial Lambda-Fleming-Viot

-Directory `slfv` contains simulation and analyses for datasets simulated using the Spatial Lambda-Fleming-Viot process.
+Directory `slfv` contains configuration and data files for datasets simulated using the Spatial Lambda-Fleming-Viot process.

 ### Data simulation